hieulem/whale/README.md

 The folder “A” that contains the training dataset should be organized as follow:

-A\train\whale contains all training images for whale A\train\water contains all training images for water
+A\train\whales contains all training images for whale

+A\train\water contains all training images for water